 List the subprotocols that are proxied by IG in the vertx property of AdminHttpApplication (admin.json).
 For more information and an example of proxying WebSocket traffic, refer to WebSocket traffic

 '''

 "websocket": {

 "enabled": configuration expression<boolean>,

 "connectionTimeout": configuration expression<duration>,

-'''

-'''

 "soTimeout": configuration expression<duration>,

 "numberOfSelectors": configuration expression<number>,

 "tls": ClientTlsOptions reference,

+"proxyOptions": ProxyOptions reference,

 "vertx": object

-}

 '''

 For more information, refer to The WebSocket Protocol . .